xxDURGEXxx/Stats-Oled-Raspberry-Pi-5/README.md

 ## 📦 Dependencies

-- Python 3.7+
+- Python 3

-ONLY IMPLIES IF YOU ARE USING BUTTON TO NAVIGATE TO OTHER SCREEN .
-(BUILD IN AND HAVE TO MODIFY IF YOU WANT TO USE OTHER WAY) IF YOU ARE NOT COMFORTABLE TO UPGRADE, HAVE TO AMMEND THE CODE ON FUNCTION def button_listener().
+BELLOW ONLY IMPLIES IF YOU ARE USING BUTTON TO NAVIGATE TO OTHER SCREEN .
+(BUILD IN AND HAVE TO MODIFY IF YOU WANT TO USE OTHER WAY)
+IF YOU ARE NOT COMFORTABLE TO UPGRADE, HAVE TO AMMEND THE CODE ON FUNCTION def button_listener().
 If you planned to change the function name do ammend the Thread function name also right bellow it.

 on user event toogle_user_event should be called by passing prespecified contant